 Appeals allow a court of higher authority to review a decision and all its related facts and documentation to determine if the decision was rendered in accordance with the law.
 Should you feel your decision was not, an appeals lawyer can help.

 Our firm’s practice conducts appeals to any court in Ontario or the Supreme Court of Canada.

 Conducting an appeal is a highly specialized process.
 The skills needed in reviewing large volumes of documents and finding grounds for appeal require focus and the ability to spot important issues.

-I have a wealth of experience handling appeals in the Court of Appeal for Ontario, many of them on issues of importance for the administration of justice in Ontario.
+I have a wealth of experience handling appeals in the Court of Appeal for Ontario, many of them on issues of importance to the administration of justice in Ontario.
 I have also written and spoken at conferences in the areas of oral and written advocacy and appellate practice.
-I have appeared as counsel on interventions for the the Ontario Trial Lawyers Association in the Superior Court of Justice, the Court of Appeal and the Supreme Court of Canada.
+I have appeared as counsel on interventions for the Ontario Trial Lawyers Association in the Superior Court of Justice, the Court of Appeal and the Supreme Court of Canada.

 - Legroulx v.
 Pitre: Striking Jury Notice, Charter of Rights and Freedoms and Rules of Civil Procedure

 - F.A.’s Case: Criminal Law, Appeals, Sexual Assault and Ineffective Assistance of Counsel

 - Patrizia’s Case: Appeals, Civil Litigation, Negligence and Minimum Maintenance Standards